Liver tumors may be noncancerous (benign) or cancerous (malignant).

-Most noncancerous tumors are detected only when an imaging test Imaging Tests of the Liver and Gallbladder Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more —such as ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI)—is done for an unrelated reason.
+Most noncancerous tumors are detected only when an imaging test Imaging Tests of the Liver and Gallbladder Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more —such as ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI)—is done for an unrelated reason.
 The liver usually functions normally even when a noncancerous tumor is present.
-Thus, results of blood tests to evaluate the liver Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more are usually normal.
+Thus, results of blood tests to evaluate the liver Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, viral hepatitis in donated blood) and to measure the severity and progress... read more are usually normal.
 Treatment may or may not be needed.

 Did You Know...

 Fluid-filled sacs (cysts) sometimes form in the liver.
 Most cause no symptoms or health problems.
 They are detected incidentally by imaging tests.